 Before initiating a formal appeal, the student must first meet with the party against whom the complaint is being made and present supporting information in an attempt to resolve the matter informally.
-If this does not result in an acceptable resolution, the student shall bring all academic matters to the attention of the Director of Academic Affairs and all clinical practica, clinical supervision, Clinical Competency Examination, or internship matters to the attention of the Director of Clinical Training.
-This appeal should be presented to the appropriate Director within 30 working days of its occurrence, where informal resolution will continue.
+If this does not result in an acceptable resolution, the student shall bring all academic matters to the attention of the Director of Academic Affairs and all clinical practica, clinical supervision, Clinical Competency Examination, or internship matters to the attention of the Director within 30 working days of its occurrence, where informal resolution will continue.
 Should the Director find insufficient evidence or if this step fails to bring about an acceptable resolution, the student must next request intervention through the Dean of the College of Psychology within another 30 days.